aaronzpearson/critspeed/README.md

 The values returned to the user include:
-* Critical selocity/ aerobic velocity estimates
+* Critical speed/ aerobic velocity estimates
 * Aerobic capacity (D') estimates
 * Model fits
 * Predicted values

+* D' balance can be modelled using the *stamina* package (currently beta version)